dxw/react-template/README.md

 ### Browser support

-We support running the feature tests in Google Chrome and Firefox.
-By default, we run Google Chrome in headless mode.
+We support running the feature tests in Google Chrome and Firefox, headless or not.

-To run in Firefox, set `TEST_BROWSER=firefox` in your environment.

-To run non-headless, set `HEADLESS=0` in your environment.
+The following environment variables customize the browser options for testing:

+- `TEST_BROWSER` determines the browser to use.

+  Accepted values:

+  - `chrome` (default)
+  - `firefox`

+- `HEADLESS` determines if we run the browser in headless mode or not.

+  Accepted values:

+  - `0` for off
+  - `1` for on (default)

 ## Formatting the code